When will Royal Caribbean resume sailings?

-For now, you should take Royal Caribbean's date of operations to resume in mid-June as the defacto answer, but prepare for more cancellations.
+For now, you should take Royal Caribbean's date of operations to resume in August as the defacto answer, but prepare for more cancellations.

 The answer of when cruises will resume may be better determined by looking out your window and seeing when life begins to return to some kind of normalcy.
 The sooner daily life starts back up, the less impediments (and social blame) the cruise lines will have to face in starting up again.

 Many cruisers look at the CDC's 'no-sail' order as the major obstacle for Royal Caribbean to cruise again, but it is important to note that order can be rescinded at any time.